KylaAdams5/NeutrinoMass/README.md

 To install any of these packages ```conda install ``` or ```pip install ``` with the desired package name after will work on most systems.

+To install the notebook open the terminal and in a clean git repository (```git init```) use the command ```git pull https://github.com/KylaAdams5/NeutrinoMass &```.
+The & allows the notebook to run in the background of the terminal.

 ## Running

-To run the code in the terminal go to the directory where the Vigilante code was saved and run ```jupyter notebook NeutrinoMass.ipynb```
+To run the code in the terminal go to the directory where the Neutrino Mass code was saved and run ```jupyter notebook NeutrinoMass.ipynb```

 ## Authors
 The project was written by Kyla Adams, based on the guidelines given by Innes Bigaran for the Masters unit COMP90072 at the University of Melbourne.